How to Carry Your Baby and Prevent Flat Head Syndrome

 Here are seven of the best ways to carry your baby:

 3. The swing – sit your baby in front of you on your forearm, as though he is sitting on a swing.
 Gently keep the head centred.
+This posture helps improve core strength in your baby which is beneficial for tummy time and allows your baby to build confidence when learning to sit.

 5. In front – hold your baby in front of you to encourage her to turn her head and watch the activities going on around the room.
+Not only is this posture great for avoiding pressure on the head but also develops your baby’s social skills.

 7. In a sling – when out and about, use a sling, papoose or baby backpack rather than a buggy or basket to carry your baby.
+This is not only easier for you but also enables more bonding time.

 You should start carrying your baby in these positions from an early age.
 Once infants reach four to five months, there’s a limit to what can be achieved in this way and further intervention may be required if a deformity is still present.